Intergovernmental relations in the United Kingdom: Complementary bodies

 Several other bodies and forums have also been established to enhance relations between national, devolved and local governments in the UK.
-These bodies are not exclusively intergovernmental, as they include representatives of English combined authorities, the Greater London Authority and local authorities (which are not governments).
+These bodies are not exclusively intergovernmental, as they include representatives of English strategic authorities and local authorities (which are not governments).
 They are intended to complement rather than replace the existing tiered system of intergovernmental relations between the UK's four governments.

 The Inter-Parliamentary Forum was established in February 2022 to bring together members of the two houses of the UK parliament and the devolved parliaments and assemblies.

 The Islands Forum was established in September 2022 to bring together ministers from the UK government and local government leaders from island communities across the UK.
+It was disbanded in February 2026.

 The East–West Council was established in March 2024 as part of the Northern Ireland Executive reformation to improve links between Northern Ireland and rest of the United Kingdom.

-The Mayoral Council, an England only body chaired by the Deputy Prime Minister, brings together ministers from the UK government with the mayor of London, and mayors of England's combined authorities.
+The Mayoral Council, an England-only body chaired by the deputy prime minister, brings together ministers from the UK government with the strategic authority mayors.
 It met for the first time on 10 October 2024 and meets four times a year.

-The Council of the Nations and Regions, established by UK Prime Minister Keir Starmer on 11 October 2024, which brings together the prime minister of the United Kingdom and other ministers from the UK central government with the First Minister of Scotland, First Minister of Wales, First Minister and Deputy First Minister of Northern Ireland, Mayor of London, and mayors of English combined authorities.
+The Council of the Nations and Regions, established by UK prime minister Keir Starmer on 11 October 2024, which brings together the prime minister of the United Kingdom and other ministers from the UK central government with the First Minister of Scotland, First Minister of Wales, First Minister and Deputy First Minister of Northern Ireland and the strategic authority mayors.

-The Local Government Leaders' Council brings together the Deputy Prime Minister and leaders of representative bodies of local government in the United Kingdom.
+The Leaders' Council brings together the deputy prime minister and leaders of representative bodies of local government in the United Kingdom.
 It met for the first time on 24 October 2024 and is expected to meet four times a year.